Ensemble Time-Dependent Density Functional Theory

+\end{widetext} \kim{ Although similar to the usual GK relation, unlike LRTDDFT, the ensemble HXC kernel contains information about transitions between every eigenstate in the ensemble.
+We now study this kernel to understand how to extract information from it and explore approximations.}

-{\bf Properties:} We generalize our eHXC kernel to be coupling-constant dependent, by simply inserting a $\lambda$ in front of the electron-electron interaction, while holding the density fixed~\cite{LP85,GL76,HJ74} (Sec.~S1 of the Supplementary Information).
+{\bf Properties:} We generalize our eHXC kernel to be coupling-constant dependent, by simply inserting a $\lambda$ in front of the electron-electron interaction, while holding the density fixed~\cite{LP85,GL76,HJ74} (Sec.~S2 of the SI).
 In the linear response case, we start with the scaling of the density response function from Eq~\eqref{eq:chigen},

-where $n_{\lambda}(\mathbf{r},t)=\lambda^3 n(\lambda \mathbf{r},\lambda^2t)$ with $n_t=n(\mathbf{r},t)$ being the time dependent density, generalizing previous results~\cite{Fetter2003-ng,Nagy1995,PriGraBur-PRL-16}.
-With this and Eq.~\eqref{eq:GK}, we find
+where $n_{\lambda}(\mathbf{r},t)=\lambda^3 n(\lambda \mathbf{r},\lambda^2t)$ with $n_t=n(\mathbf{r},t)$ being the time dependent density, generalizing previous results\kim{~\cite{HPB99,Fetter2003-ng,Nagy1995,PriGraBur-PRL-16}}.
+With this and Eq.~\eqref{eq:GK}, we find\kim{~\cite{HPB99}}